• Skip to primary navigation

 The authentic shahi toast is prepared with white sandwich bread slices only.
 But you can use brown bread or wheat bread as well.

-How long I can store rabri?
+How long can I store rabri?

 You can store rabri in the fridge for 3 – 5 days.
 At room temperature, you can keep it for only 1 – 2 hours.
-It has dairy products, hence the shelf life is short.
+It has dairy products.
+Hence the shelf life is short.

 How to store leftover baked shahi tukra?